 - A total of four letters of support:

 - A letter signed by a director with fiscal responsibility for the applicant (CEO, Hospital Administrator, Dean or Chair) confirming that 50% of the applicant’s time will be dedicated to the Sojourns Scholar Leadership Program.
 The letter should include institutional support for the applicant’s current and future role in the department and institution, outlining institutional resources (administrative support, computer availability, etc.), and describe the institution’s plans for integrating and using the expertise and experience gained by the Scholar through this program.

 - A detailed letter of support from a local mentor outlining 1) the mentoring plan, 2) the mentor’s qualifications and experience as a mentor, 3) a description of their role in supporting the applicant’s project and professional development and 4) the applicant’s experience and potential for leadership locally and in the field of palliative care nationally.

-- A proposed two-year budget of $90,000 per year for your Sojourns Scholar Leadership project.
+- A proposed two-year budget of $90,000 per year.
 Applicants must use the Foundation's budget template which can be downloaded here.
 Budget should state applicant’s current total salary including benefits.
 The award total includes direct costs, and may include indirect costs, not to exceed 10% of the direct cost, the total amount of each award may not exceed $90,000 each year.
 The indirect amount must be included and not in addition.
-The second year of funding award will be made based on year one satisfactory progress reports, financial reports and participation.

 - A maximum of three articles or other written materials.
 For example: peer reviewed published paper(s), selected review articles or chapter(s) from a book, white papers, reports or a manuscript that illustrates the applicant’s contribution to palliative care policies and protocols within an institution or organization.